Connecticut Audbon Society

 New York State licensed consulting forester and master woodland manager volunteer at Deer Pond Farm

-Thanks to our knowledgeable and dedicated team of volunteer forest monitors who will maintain these new plantings for the forest of the future!
+Thanks to our knowledgeable and dedicated team of volunteer forest monitors who will help maintain these new plantings for the forest of the future!

 What kinds of trees were planted?